-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments Recital 2 1 Amendment 29 31 (21) The use of on-shore power supply (OPS) abates air pollution produced by ships as well as reduces the amount of GHG emissions generated by maritime transport.
-OPS represents an increasingly clean power supply available to ships at berth, in view of the growing renewables share in the EU electricity mix.
-While only the provision on OPS connection points is covered by Directive 2014/94/EU (Alternative Fuels Infrastructure Directive - AFID), the demand for and, as a result, the deployment of this technology has remained limited.
-Therefore specific rules should be established to mandate the use of OPS by the most polluting ships.
-(21) The use of on-shore power supply (OPS) abates air pollution produced by ships at berth as well as reduces the amount of GHG emissions generated by maritime transport when at berth.
+Co ommission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments the growin electricity provision of covered by (Alternativ Directive - as a result, technology Therefore established o ships at berth, in view of ng renewables share in the EU mix.
+While only the on OPS connection points is y Directive 2014/94/EU ve Fuels Infrastructure - AFID), the demand for and, , the deployment of this y has remained limited. specific rules should be d to mandate the use of OPS st polluting ships. transport when at berth .
 OPS represents an increasingly clean power supply available to ships at berth, in view of the growing shares of renewables share and fossil free energy sources in the EU electricity mix.
 While only the provision on OPS connection points is covered by Directive 2014/94/EU (Alternative Fuels Infrastructure Directive - AFID), the demand for and, as a result, the deployment of this technology has remained limited.
-Therefore To ensure that air pollution at berth is abated and that OPS infrastructure is economically viable and delivers a return on investment, specific rules should be established to (21) The use of on shore power supply (OPS) abates air pollution produced by ships as well as reduces the amount of GHG emissions generated by maritime transport.
+Therefore To ensure that air pollution at berth is abated and that OPS infrastructure is economically viable and delivers a return on investment, specific rules should be established to mandate the use of OPS by the most polluting ships in situations where that use would effectively reduce emissions at a reasonable cost . increasingly clean power supply available to ships at berth, in view of the growing renewables share in the EU electricity mix.
+While only the provision on OPS connection points is covered by Directive 2014/94/EU (Alternative Fuels Infrastructure Directive - AFID), the demand for and, as a result, the deployment of this technology has remained limited.
+Therefore specific rulesIn addition to OPS, other technologies might be capable of offering equivalent environmental benefits in ports.
+When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, a ship should be established to mandate the use of OPS by the most polluting ships exempted from the obligation to use OPS.
+(21) The use of on-shore power supply (OPS) abates air pollution produced by ships as well as reduces the amount of GHG emissions generated by maritime transport.
 OPS represents an increasingly clean power supply available to ships at berth, in view of the growing renewables share in the EU electricity mix.
-While only the provision on OPS connection points is covered by Directive 2014/94/EU (Alternative Fuels Infrastructure Directive AFID), the demand for and, as a result, the deployment of this technology has remained limited.
-Therefore specific rules In addition to OPS, other technologies might be capable of offering equivalent environmental benefits in ports.
-When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, a ship should be established to mandate the use of OPS by the most polluting shipsexempted from the obligation to use OPS.
+While only the provision on OPS connection points is covered by Directive 2014/94/EU (Alternative Fuels Infrastructure Directive - AFID), the demand for and, as a result, the deployment of this technology has remained limited.
+Therefore specific rulesIn addition to OPS, other technologies might be capable of offering equivalent environmental benefits in ports.
+When the use of an alternative technology is demonstrated to be equivalent to the use of OPS, a ship should be established to mandate the use of OPS by the most polluting ships exempted